zwave-js/node-zwave-js/packages/core/core.api.md

 // Warning: (ae-missing-release-tag) "guessFirmwareFileFormat" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export function guessFirmwareFileFormat(filename: string, rawData: Buffer): FirmwareFileFormat;
+export function guessFirmwareFileFormat(filename: string, rawData: Uint8Array): FirmwareFileFormat;

 // Warning: (ae-missing-release-tag) "highResTimestamp" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //